Nrapendra786/garage-management-application/Readme.md

 3) Role-based authentication, e.g., USER and MANAGER roles.

 ## How to use after cloning the repository:
-1) Java 17 or higher and Docker must be installed on the system. <br/>
+1) Java 17 or higher Java version and Docker must be installed on the system.
+In case docker is not available then use profile h2db, which is configured by default <br/>
+2) Docker must be running in the system. <br/>
-2) Open a command prompt. <br/>
+3) Open a command prompt. <br/>
-3) Navigate to the project directory: cd [path to project] git clone [https://github.com/Nrapendra786/garage-management-application.git](https://github.com/Nrapendra786/garage-management-application.git)
+4) Navigate to the project directory like this: cd [path to project]
+5) Type following command: git clone [https://github.com/Nrapendra786/garage-management-application.git](https://github.com/Nrapendra786/garage-management-application.git)

 ## Command to start the project:
    docker-compose up -d